jbampton/ruby-strip/README.md

 ![brew install imagemagick](documentation/images/terminal/homebrew/brew-install-imagemagick.png)

+I've added a GemFile so you can use [Bundler](http://bundler.io/) from this projects directory to run:

+###bundle install

+which will install the required gems.

-Open a terminal and type:
+Alternatively open a terminal and type:

+###gem install rubocop

+and

 ###gem install fileutils